raesene/sycamore/README.md

 The goal of this application is to build on [Deciduous](https://www.deciduous.app/) to allow for trees to be created, edited and shared.

-A sample installation of the application is available on [heroku](https://sycamore.pwndland.uk), where you can view some trees but like any of this it's subject to rapid change, so don't put any content you care about up there :)
+A sample installation of the application is available on [heroku](https://sycamore.pwndland.uk), where you can view some trees but like any of this it's subject to rapid change.
+As part of the app and hosted up there is a quick help page on the process of creating trees [here](https://sycamore.pwndland.uk/help)

 The code is a relatively simple Ruby on Rails 6 application, with the content of the attack trees stored in a model imaginatively called AttackTree.